-3. No person in charge of a motor-car while on the said road shall permit any person to drive or operate such car unless such last-mentioned person is competent to operate
+3. No person in charge of a motor-car while on the said road shall permit any person to drive or operate such car unless such last-mentioned person is competent to operate the same.

-4. No person driving or in charge of a motor-car when on the said roadprecaution against its being started in his absence. (c.)
-Shall cause or allow or permit such motor-car to be driven or operated, or to remain or stand on the said road or any bridge thereon so as to obstruct or interfere with the traffic thereon.
+4. No person driving or in charge of a motor-car when on the said road-

 (a.)
+Shall cause such motor-car to travel backwards for a

-Shall cause such motor-car to travel backwards for a greater distance than shall be requisite for the purpose of safety;
+(a.)
+Shall cause such motor-ear to travel backwards for a greater distance than shall be requisite for the purpose of safety;

 (b.)
-Shall quit such motor-ear without having taken due
+Shall quit such motor-ear without having taken due precaution against its being started in his absence.